monikadybalska/monikadybalska.github.io/_posts/2024-05-28-headless-cms-for-travel-guide-website.md

 ## AWS with Lightsail for hosting
 Finally, we needed a reliable home for the website itself.
 [Amazon Lightsail](https://aws.amazon.com/lightsail/) offered a perfect balance of features and affordability.
 It's a virtual server solution within the vast AWS ecosystem, so it's secure and scalable, but with a simple interface that was easy for me to navigate.

+---

 This tech stack is certainly not the only solution, but for a non-profit travel guide website with a user-friendly CMS and a small development team, it turned out to be just the right combination.

+**Before the final version of the website goes public, you can see the beta here: [beta.visitjericho.com](beta.visitjericho.com)**